hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 **b.
 Set Up Docker Image**

-Pull the provided docker image.
+Pull the provided docker image:
 ```
 docker pull intelanalytics/bigdl-orca:latest
 ```

-If your environment requires a proxy to access the internet, export your development system's proxy settings to the docker environment by adding `--env http_proxy=${http_proxy}` when you create the docker container.
+If your environment requires a proxy to access the Internet, export your development system's proxy settings to the docker environment by adding `--env http_proxy=${http_proxy}` when you create the docker container in the next step.

 **c.
 Create Docker Container**